Rental home offer rejected by Housing NZ because it was built before 2000

 But following enquiries by the Herald Fletcher's house might yet be used to help a family in need.

-In contrast to the email he received from Housing New Zealand, the Ministry of Development seemed more than happy to consider using the house for the homeless, despite its age.
+In contrast to the email he received from Housing New Zealand, the Ministry of Development was interested in using the house for the homeless, despite its age.